 Designed to teach problem-solving and creative thinking to the student pursuing a career as an office professional.
-Emphasizes the interaction of people, equipment, and procedures that provide the basic structure in any type of office, small to large, semiautomatic to fully electronic.
+Taught from the perspective of an administrative office manager.
+Describes the international interaction of people based on cultural mores.
+Explores the legal and political environment and the effects of ethical business practices.
 The student will learn job functions that are common to most offices and how specific skills are applied to accomplish tasks and procedures.
-Provides significant skills and knowledge needed to handle challenges faced by the office professional throughout her/his career.
+Provides significant skills and knowledge needed to handle challenges faced by the office professional in today's society.
 Prerequisites: OFMG 1040 and OFMG 2400.